 PASS is a subject-based mentoring scheme, run for first-year students by higher-year undergraduates.

-Each school or department runs their mentoring sessions differently and to different schedules.
-There are currently fourteen schools across QMUL with a PASS scheme.
-Mentors can give as much or as little time as they have.
-More commitment is required from student organisers as they deal with paperwork and planning.
+Each school or department runs their mentoring sessions to their own timetable.
+The majority of schools run either 1 or 2 sessions for an hour per week.
+Student Mentors can give as much or as little time as they have, the absolute minimum for a mentor to be involved in is 6 sessions over the course of the academic year.
+More commitment is required from Student Organisers as they deal with paperwork and planning.

 All students from participating schools who will be in second or third year in the 2019/20 academic year.

 Applications for Student Mentors are currently open and the deadline is Thursday 22nd August 2019.